Dragon Anatomy and Physiology

 Lumbar Vertebra

-Bones of the lower back area of the spinal column, lacking so-called "true ribs" and
+Bones of the lower back area of the vertebral column, lacking true ribs, located between thoracic and sacral vertebrae.
+[13]

 M